timkindberg/zusteller/README.md

 Being a "Terminal Hook" brings challenges.
 How do compose or merge various global states together?
 Redux has `combineReducers`.
 Recoil has `Selectors`. **Hooks compose naturally.**

 Zustand was one of the first libraries to figure out how to elegantly share state without Context.
-It also has has selectors, a required feature when it's time to optimize performance.
-Zustand was my go-to state solution and I consider it to be a great accomplishment. **But it uses a custom API and I really like hooks.**
+It also has selectors, a required feature when it's time to optimize performance.
+Zustand is my go-to global state solution and I consider it to be a great accomplishment. **But it uses a custom API and I really like hooks.**

 #### So... what if Zustand could work with regular hooks?